box/developer.box.com/guides/security/index.md

 # Security

-Whether your are a developer getting started with the Box API or a Box Admin tasked with authorizing custom applications, it is critical you understand the security mechanisms in place to protect content stored in Box.
+Whether your are a developer getting started with the Box API or a Box Admin tasked with [authorizing][auth] applications, it is critical you understand the security mechanisms in place to protect content stored in Box.

-The Box API follows the same security principals and restrictions as the Box web application.
+The Box API follows the same security principals and restrictions as the Box web app.
 This means that you will not be able to bypass content [permissions][perm], the [waterfall folder structure][waterfall], or Admin-only requirements by leveraging the Box API.

 ## Access Tokens